sridaranathiyappan/forumsri/distributor-master.md

 There should be an provison to upload the master data through Excel upload and there should be validation check point on excel upload process to manage the data points for the mandate fields
 Also there should be an user roles & rights permisison access in order to authorise the specific user to manage the Distributor related approvals

-### App Usage process

 ## Events at Front End
-- User chooses the Distributor Addition menu item to create an New Distributor
+- User chooses the Distributor Addition menu item to create a New Distributor
 - User enters the Distributor name,ID,Address,Phonenumber,Email,Shipping Address and TIN number
 - User selects the supply chain from the drop down list
 - User selects the Customer Group  from the drop down list